Thai Coconut Curry Soup

 Add the cilantro stems, carrot, red pepper, serrano and ginger to the pot and cook until the veggies begin to soften — about 5-7 minutes.

 Lemongrass is not something we cook with very often, but it’s easy to use in this recipe.
 Cut the ends off the stalk and peel away the tough outer layers.
 Then cut the stalk in half.
 That’s it.
-Add the lemongrass to the Dutch oven, along with the coconut milk (the liquid from the first can and the can of “lite” milk), chicken broth, fish sauce, agave nectar (or honey), lime juice and zest, and the lime leaves.
+Add the lemongrass to the Dutch oven, along with the coconut milk (the liquid from the first can and the can of “lite” milk), chicken broth, fish sauce, agave nectar (optional, to add just a touch of sweetness), lime juice and zest, and the lime leaves.
 Because we only recently found dried lime leaves (at Whole Foods), we haven’t made this soup with them yet.
 So don’t stress if you can’t find them — this soup is still plenty good without them!
 Simmer the soup for about 20 minutes.

 Although the original recipe calls for cooking the rice noodles in the soup, we think it’s better to cook them separately, then add as much (or few) to the finished soup as you like.
 You should be able to find rice noodles in the Asian food section of the grocery store.
 Follow the package directions for cooking the noodles.